“Let’s all go to the lob-by.

 In the late 1920s the first Poly Theatre was at 3006 Avenue F (Rosedale).
 The theater was later renamed “Varsity.”

-The Grand on Fabons Street just off Rosedale near Drake’s Cafeteria is now a church.
+The Grand on Fabons Street just off Rosedale near Drake’s Cafeteria was last a church.
+It now appears to be vacant.

 The Grand Theater opened in May 1938 as “the first complete theater to be built for negroes.”
 Fort Worth’s African-American population at the time was estimated at eighteen thousand.

 The Berry (about 1940; originally the White Theater) on Hemphill is vacant.

 The New Isis (1936) at 2401 North Main apparently is the fourth Isis Theater on North Main Street.
-It replaced the third Isis Theater, which burned in 1935.
+It replaced the third Isis Theater, which was remodeled and enlarged.

 The original Isis opened about 1911 at 1013 North Main.
 It may have presented only live entertainment.

 An ad in February 1915 places the second incarnation of the Isis on North Main at Exchange Avenue.
 This theater, built in 1914, presented both live entertainment and films.

 But in March 1915 an ad placed the Isis at North Main and 24th streets—one block south—the location of the New Isis.
 It presented both live entertainment and films.

 Also on North Main, at 1440, was the Roseland Theater.
 It was later renamed “Rose Theater” and then “Marine Theater.”
 The building is now the home of Artes de la Rosa cultural arts center, which occasionally presents films.